skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **Can SkyPilot provision a Kubernetes cluster for me?
 Will SkyPilot add more nodes to my Kubernetes clusters?**

-  The goal of SkyPilot on Kubernetes is to run SkyPilot tasks on resources in an existing Kubernetes cluster.
+  The goal of Kubernetes support is to run SkyPilot tasks on an existing Kubernetes cluster.
 It does not provision any new Kubernetes clusters or add new nodes to an existing Kubernetes cluster.
-The Kubernetes control plane remains untouched.

 * **I have multiple users in my organization who share the same Kubernetes cluster.
 How do I provide isolation for their SkyPilot workloads?**